Eleven-Trading/TradeNote/README.md

 #### 3_ First Steps
 1. Start by registering a user.
 Visit `http://<your_server>:7777/register` to register a TradeNote user.
 Use any email and set a password
 2. When you log in for the first time, you will see a step by step tutorial explaining how TradeNote works
 2. Import your trades.
-See the [brokers readme and folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers/README.md "brokers readme and folder") for more information
+See the [brokers folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers "brokers folder") for more information

 ### Side note
 #### Parse